LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="ChangePINByAccessToken-put-">Change PIN By Token (PUT)</h4>
  This API is used to change a user's PIN using access token.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/pin-authentication/change-pin-by-access-token/)

 ```java